learning-process/parallel_programming_course/docs/common_information/points.rst

 Penalties
 ---------

-- A deadline will be set for each version.
+- A deadline will be set for each task.
 - 1 point is deducted from the version’s score for each day of delay.
-- A task is considered submitted when it is merged into the default branch after a successful CI pipeline.
+- A task is considered accepted when it is merged into the default branch after a successful CI pipeline.
-- The submission time is defined as the timestamp of the last successful CI commit.
+- The submission time is defined as the timestamp of the last meaningful commit (not an empty commit to re-trigger CI jobs).

 Comments
 --------

-- It is forbidden to write the report if all tasks are not completed.
 - One week before the end of the semester, the repository is closed for final assessment.